exokitxr/license/README.md

 Yes, as long as you don't change it.
 To change it, you need the MIT License.

+#### Can I use an older version of the code?

+Yes, if that version of the code came with this license.

 #### Can I look at the code and re-implement it for free?

 No, that would be deriving a modified version.
 The MIT License allows this, of course.